 Download the PDF: Sample Student Aid Report

-Each college or university the student lists in Section 2 on the FAFSA will receive an Institutional Student Information Record or “ISIR.”
-This is an electronic record of all the information the student and his/her family reported on the FAFSA.
+Each college or university that you list in Section 2 on the FAFSA will receive an Institutional Student Information Record or “ISIR.”
+This is an electronic record of all the information you and your family reported on the FAFSA.

 Copyright © 2019 by Edvisors.com.
 All rights reserved.